contentful/integration-frontend-toolkit/README.md

 1. Each new component added to this library should be housed in its own directory, either under a certain Stack or under a general 'General' directory.
 2. Each new component should be accompanied by a spec. file.
+3. Each new component should be accompanied by a stories. file.
-3. Keep in mind the various iterations of a component i.e if it might be usuful to create a story for each iteration? and if the story is self-explantory to other developers?
+4. Keep in mind the various iterations of a component i.e if it might be usuful to create a story for each iteration? and if the story is self-explantory to other developers?
 Sometimes it is useful to add details, actions, decorators to describe the story and component.

 ## Storybook